 - Take Notes and Pictures: As long as you are not putting yourself at risk of injury, take pictures of the accident scene.
 It is also a good idea to take notes about weather conditions and traffic conditions at the time of the accident along with any information that will help you to recall what happened when asked about it months or years later.

 If someone was injured or killed in your car accident, or if there was extensive damage to one or more of the vehicles, you must file an accident report with the Pennsylvania Department of Transportation.
 You have only a short period of time to file the report before your license is suspended until one is filed.

 Report the accident to your insurance company as soon as possible to preserve your rights under your insurance coverage.
 Pennsylvania is a no-fault insurance state which means that your medical expenses and lost earnings due to an injury suffered in a car accident might be covered through your own insurance carrier.

 A serious car accident can be an unnerving experience.
 The best thing you can do if you have been injured in a car accident is seek legal advice from our knowledgeable car accident attorneys.
 We are committed to you and your well-being.
-The formidable Philadelphia accident attorneys at the Law Offices of Michael T. van der Veen are dedicated advocates committed to obtaining maximum compensation for you.
+The formidable Philadelphia accident attorneys at van der Veen, Hartshorn, and Levin are dedicated advocates committed to obtaining maximum compensation for you.
 We work hard to eliminate the stress and burden of dealing with insurance company adjusters.
 Contact us today through our website for a free initial consultation and case review.
 We are also available to assist you every day, andat any time ofthe day or night.
 Call us today at 215-515-6892 to schedule a free consultation.